.

 2007

-The S.V.A. has Mayor Ed Koch's congratulatory letter for 2007; however, several letters from public officials and organizations were sent to our archives in our secure storage spece before they were posted on the S.V.A. website.
-They will be unearthed in mid-Summer 2008.
-Look for the letter and more to be posted!
+The S.V.A. has Mayor Ed Koch's congratulatory letter to the STONEWALL Rebellion Veterans Association for 2007; however, several dozen letters from public officials and organizations were sent to SVA's Archives in our secure storage spece before they were posted on the S.V.A. website.
+They will be unearthed sooner or later (probably later).
+Look for that letter and many more to be posted!

 2006